TischerT/Endnote-Convert/README.md

 ## Idea and concept
 Sometimes you have an old manuscript draft, where the references have been converted into plain text and can't be changed by [Endnote](https://endnote.com/) anymore.
 There is no inbuild option to reverse this and you are stuck with either updating everything by hand or starting over by inserting all the references anew.
 This workflow will hopefully help you with this and covert your plain text references into a list of endnotes that Endnote can modify.
 The basic concept is that the references will be imported into Endnote as a **new** library, because Endnote numbers all entries in the order that they are created.
-This means if we have references in the form of <sup>1, 2, 3</sup> we will import them in exaclty this order.
+This means if we have references in the form of <sup>1, 2, 3</sup> we will import them in exactly this order.
 Later on, the Microsoft Word file will be modified to exchange all occucences of <sup>1, 2, 3</sup> into {#1}{#2}{#3}, tricking Endnote into thinking these are unformatted citations and that the numbers correspond with the numbers in the library.

 ## Requirements
 Written in Python 3.8.5 using to following modules: